12 Top-Rated Tourist Attractions in Bonaire, Saba, and St. Eustatius

 Bonaire, just off the north coast of Venezuela, near Curaçao and Aruba, is famous for its pioneering conservation efforts.
 Much of the island is protected, and its marine park offers some of the best diving in the Caribbean.
-Bonaire's diverse ecosystems include cactus-cloaked hills, saltpans, mangroves, coral reefs, and sunbaked beaches.
+Windsurfing and kayaking are other top things to do in Bonaire, and the island's diverse ecosystems include cactus-cloaked hills, salt pans, mangroves, coral reefs, and sunbaked beaches.

-St. Eustatius, also known as Statia, lies east of Puerto Rico and is home to a dormant volcano, the Quill.
-This tiny island's varied terrain includes rainforest, rocky beaches, and vibrant coral reefs.
+St. Eustatius, also known as "Statia," lies east of Puerto Rico and is home to a dormant volcano, the Quill.
+This tiny island's varied terrain includes rainforest, rocky beaches, and vibrant coral reefs with excellent opportunities for diving.
 St. Eustatius was once a thriving port during the 17th and 18th centuries.
 Today, the island is making efforts to preserve its natural assets and heritage buildings.

 Northwest of St. Eustatius, Saba may be tiny at only 13 square kilometers, but the 887-meter peak of its volcano is the highest point in the Netherlands.
 Hiking is excellent on the slopes of the aptly named Mount Scenery, and the marine park offers some truly pristine dive sites.

-Comprising a system of fringing reefs, seagrass beds, mangroves, beaches, and lagoons, Bonaire National Marine Park is one of the Caribbean's premier dive destinations.
+Comprising a system of fringing reefs, seagrass beds, mangroves, beaches, and lagoons, Bonaire National Marine Park is one of the Caribbean's top places to visit for diving.
 The park encircles all of Bonaire, as well as Klein Bonaire islet, and is famous for its water clarity, calm seas, and diversity of fish life.

 Snorkelers can access some of the reefs from shore.
 The park is maintained by a non-profit, non-governmental organization noted for its pioneering marine conservation efforts.
 It was the first marine park with a network of permanent moorings.